ericclemmons/diez/README.md

 #### Using Diez With Other Libraries

-There's really no reason to use Diez to retrieve non-injected modules, but it just shows that it's _safe_ to do so.
+There's really no reason to use Diez to retrieve non-registered modules, but it just shows that it's _safe_ to do so.

 The following are all equivalent: